qbi777/raspberry_pi_led_buzzer_html/README.md

 # raspberry_pi_led_buzzer_html
 ![raspberry_pi_led_buzzer](https://github.com/qbi777/raspberry_pi_led_buzzer_html/assets/123941775/11c8fa44-b86d-4cd4-b2f8-934608a4cfe3)
+Note:
+  The template folder and the python folder want to take place in the same folder.

 Raspberry Pi LED and Buzzer Control with Flask This Python script allows you to control an LED and a buzzer using a Raspberry Pi through a web-based interface created with the Flask framework.
 The web page provides buttons to toggle the LED and the buzzer on and off.
 ![html_led_buzzer](https://github.com/qbi777/raspberry_pi_led_buzzer_html/assets/123941775/1a01ece4-04c0-4ac7-af61-f2063475fb0d)
 Prerequisites